jwstegemann/fritz2-docs/StylingDSL.md

 ---
 # Styling DSL and Theming

-To make building components with unified styling even faster and simpler, fritz2 offers its own DSL which makes use of constraint-based style props based on scales defined in your theme.
+To make building components with unified styling even faster and simpler, fritz2 offers its own DSL which makes use of constraint-based style props based on scales defined in a `Theme`.

 ```kotlin
 fun RenderContext.headerImage(srcUrl: String, alternativeText: String) {